The Fifth International Emerging Technology Symposium was at The Westin O'Hare, Rosemont, Illinois May 10-11, 2016

 , consulting engineer, principal, Legionella Risk Management, Inc. and Gary Klein

-, president, Gary Klein and Associates, Inc.
+, president, Gary Klein and Associates, Inc. were key speakers.

 The Plumbing Industry’s Research on Peak Demand for Residential Buildings: Dr. Steven Buchberger